hazelcast/hazelcast-jet/site/docs/design-docs/012-mqtt-connector.md

 of service will be received using the QoS specified on the subscription.
 If the broker refuses a subscription, the return code indicates the failure rather than QoS.
-For example, the client may have insufficient permission to subscribe to the topic or the topic may be malformed.
+For example, the client may have insufficient permission to subscribe to the topic, or the topic may be malformed.

 All messages sent with QoS 1 and 2 are queued for offline clients until the client is available again.
 However, this queuing is only possible